 Have you made dried chickpeas from in the pressure cooker or Instant Pot?
 Let me know your experiences in the comments!

 Did you say French Feta?
 I thought Feta was Greek!

 Greek Feta is delicious, and while it’s the variety you’ll find most often in grocery stores, French and Bulgarian Fetas are treats you shouldn’t miss.
-Check out “A Guide To Feta” from Bon Appetit Magazine about the differences between the three varieties.

 My favorite is French Feta.
 It tends to be a bit milder in flavor than the Greek and Bulgarian varieties, less salty, and creamier in texture.
 Since its flavor doesn’t overpower, it’s very versatile in recipes, from garbanzo bean salad to crostini toppings and whipped spreads.

 French Feta is also perfectly wonderful on its own, snuck directly out of the container for a snack, maybe with a few olives and sliced baguette on the side; not that I know anything about that!